FedeDP/libmodule/Samples/README.md

 # Libmodule Samples

 This folder contains some libmodule's examples.
-For now, they are the only API documentation available too.
-As you can see, API is quite straightforward though, as being clean and simple has been one of the library's focus.
+As you can see, API is quite straightforward as being clean and simple has been one of the library's focus.

 To build these samples, use